adavis46/writ350sp17/Week 1/README.md

 > The video, "A Vision of Students Today," is now almost 9 years old.
 Do you think its message still rings true?
 For your first blog entry, write about your "vision of students today."
 Consider the following questions:

-> What is the role of collaboration in your day-to-day experience as a student?Which technologies do you rely upon for your school work?
-Which ones do you rely on for your personal life?
-Is there any overlap?
-What do you think a "vision of students" today will be in 8 more years?Your post should be around 250 words.
+> * What is the role of collaboration in your day-to-day experience as a student?
+> * Which technologies do you rely upon for your school work?
+> * Which ones do you rely on for your personal life?
+> * Is there any overlap?
+What do you think a "vision of students" today will be in 8 more years?

+> Your post should be around 250 words.

+## Discussion and Activities
+1. Study the [University of Mississippi website](http://olemiss.edu).
+Focus on three measures of excellence in technical communication: clarity, accessibility, and professional appearance.
+How effectively does the UM home page meet each of these measures of excellence?
+In the Blackboard discussion forum, post your findings. be sure to address each of the three measures.
+Respond to at least one of your classmates' posts by the end of the week.